farlies/rsked/doc/CONFIGURATION.md

 ## gqrx

 `gqrx` uses an "ini" file syntax, with sections denoted by names in square brackets.
-The `gqrx` application generates this file and that is the easiest way to obtain additional examples if needed.

-The most critical section for `rsked` is `[remote_control]`.
+The `gqrx` application generates this file, and running it is the best way to obtain a usable configuraton.
+The parameters values may *vary considerably* based on the SDR hardware you have attached.
+Run `gqrx` from the desktop and make adjustments as needed, e.g. selecting the right SDR hardware.
+Pay particular attention to the audo window **gain** slider: the default value may be far too high for powerful commercial FM stations.
+Keep the gqrx window small, and in the top left corner of the screen.
+Disable dynamic features for embedded use.
+Save the configuration file, e.g. as `gqrx.conf` and exit.
+Copy the saved configuration file to `gold.conf`, which is the configuration file that will be used by `rsked`.

+Edit the file `gold.conf` to adjust or verify certain settings:

+1. Under `[General]`, verify that parameter `crashed=false`.
+2. Set the`fft_rate` parameter in the `[fft]` section to 0 to disable the waterfall display (for embedded use).
-Configure it enable remote control and allow only the local host to connect:
+3. Under the section `[remote_control]`, configure it enable remote control, and allow only the local host to connect, e.g.

 ```
 [remote_control]
 allowed_hosts=::ffff:127.0.0.1
 enabled=true
 ```

-Also of interest is the `fft_rate` parameter in the `fft` section.
-Set this to 0 to disable the waterfall display, saving many processor cycles.
+Note that the working copy of `gold.conf` will be overwritten each time `ninja install` is invoked from the `rsked` build directory.
+Consider installing your gold.conf in the build's `config/<arch>/gqrx/` subdirectory.

 ## check_inet